tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics301/02_Rpackage.md

 .libPaths("your_path_to_install_packages")
 ```

-Try not to use libpath, just install to your default $HOME directory.
+**For R/4.4.1, try not to change libpath, just install to your default $HOME directory. **

 ### R modules